papampi/braiins-os/README.md

 ### Remote Targets

-There will be described only commonly used remote targets but special targets useful during development of specific firmware parts will be omitted.
+Only commonly used remote targets will be described here.
+Special targets, useful during development of specific firmware parts, will be omitted.
 With remote targets, it is possible to deploy either NAND image or SD image (in case that the SD card is inserted into the SD slot).
 The NAND image can be deployed even if the miner is run from NAND and a UBI partition is mounted.
 The following targets are supported: